jferrettiboke/universal-react-boilerplate/README.md

 - ES6, ES7 and JSX
 - CSS modules
 - Live reloading with linting tools (JavaScript and CSS)
-- Useful NPM scripts (build, start, lint...)
+- Useful NPM scripts (build, clean, lint, start...)
 - Different environments to work (development and production)
+- Webpack optimization for production environment

 ## What is under the hood?